MardaRizkyPurwadi/MardaRizkyPurwadi/README.md

 ### HOLAAA 👋👋

 Before you know further about me, first thing first let me introduce my self🤗🤗.
 My name is Marda Rizky Purwadi, you can call me marda.
 I'm currently studying as a second-year undergraduate student at Gadjah Mada University for geophysic major.
 My hobies are watching movies and listen to the music.
-Right now I don't really working on something, just studied for Collage and sleeep
+Right now I try to focusing to study programming especially on python code.

 - 🏡 Currently stayed in **Sleman, Special Region of Yogyakarta, Indonesia**
 - 🏃 Sport enthusiat
-- 🏕️ Like to do adventure
+- 📖 like to learning a new thing
 - 📫 How to reach me **mardarizky1804@mail.ugm.ac.id**